Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Ovulation suppression medications

-Ovulation suppression medications prevent premature ovulation — the body’s natural release of eggs from the ovaries — so that your doctor can retrieve as many eggs as possible for fertilization.
+Ovulation suppression medications prevent premature ovulation and help synchronize egg growth.
 These are some of the medications you may take at this stage:

 • Leuprolide